-Despite the nut debate, I eat nuts, in small amounts to promote a healthy lifestyle.
+Despite the nut debate, I eat nuts in small amounts to promote a healthy lifestyle.
 Although many people argue about the benefits of eating nuts versus the fat content, I personally enjoy nuts from time to time.
-If you follow my blog, for example, many of my dressings and recipes include small portions of nuts.
+For example, if you follow my blog, many of my dressings and recipes include small portions of nuts.

-For those of you who have nut allergies, I make a variety of other taco recipes without any nuts, so you may want to check out the Mexican coleslaw recipe to use as a topping for different tacos.
+For those of you who have nut allergies, I make various other taco recipes without any nuts, so you may want to check out the Mexican coleslaw recipe to use as a topping for different tacos.

 WHAT ARE THE HEALTH BENEFITS OF WALNUTS?

-According to Healthline, to say that walnuts are nutritious food and is a bit of an understatement.
+According to Healthline, to say that walnuts are nutritious food and are a bit of an understatement.

 Walnuts provide healthy fats, fiber, vitamins, and minerals — and that’s just the beginning of how they may support your health.